abel-solo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # 5, Write a script that creates an empty file called hello

 # 6, adds execute permission to the owner of the file hello

+# 7, adds execute permission to the owner and the group owner, and read permission to othe     r users, to the file hello